Betty Zane: The Siege of Fort Henry

 In 1782 Native American and Loyalist forces attacked the small garrison of Fort Henry (modern-day Wheeling, West Virginia) which was being defended by forty-two men under the command of Colonel David Shepherd of the Ohio Militia.
 When the garrison ran low on ammunition (black powder), Zane volunteered to leave the garrison to retrieve more ammunition from her brother's home nearby.
 Zane's actions are credited with allowing the defenders to continue to hold the fort, which remained under American control.

 Personal life

 Elizabeth "Betty" Zane was married twice and was a mother of nine children.

 Before her first marriage, she bore a daughter, Minerva Catherine Zane, also known as Miriam, by one Capt.
 Van Swearingen.
 Court records in Ohio County, Virginia, show an order for Van Swearingen to deed property to Betty Zane, so the daughter would be provided for and not become a burden on the county.

 Zane's first husband was Ephraim McLaughlin with whom she had four daughters; Mary Ann "Polly", Sarah Nancy, Rebecca and Hannah McLaughlin.
 After the death of her first husband, she married Jacob Clark with whom she had a son, Ebenezer Clark, and a daughter, Catherine Clark.

-Zane's date of birth was July 19, 1765, and she died on August 23, 1823.

 She was buried in what is now the Walnut Grove Pioneer Cemetery in Martins Ferry, Ohio.
 Her heroism is remembered each year during Betty Zane Pioneer Days.